-Bear Creek will remobilize its staff and resume the full scope of its ongoing Corani activities as soon as conditions merit.
-Should investment conditions improve the Company will restart its efforts to seek the funding necessary to construct the proposed Corani mine.
+Pending receipt of the results of the geometallurgical test program, and if and as Peruvian investment conditions improve, the Company will restart its efforts to seek the funding necessary to construct the proposed Corani mine.
 In the meantime, the Company will continue to focus on maintaining the Corani permits and the project's strong social licence.